Resources for Medical Students & Residents

-The Medical Student & Resident Abstract Forum provides the unique opportunity for medical students and residents to present their research, practice their presentation skills, and receive feedback on their research at the ASCO Annual Meeting.
+The Medical Student & Resident Abstract Forum provides the unique opportunity for medical students and residents to present their research, practice their presentation skills, and receive feedback on their research.
 The abstract submission process for the Abstract Forum takes place annually from November - February and is seperate from the main Annual Meeting's abstract submission process.
 Please check back in Fall 2020 for details on how to apply for the 2021 event.

 Trainee & Early Career Lounge at the ASCO Annual Meeting

 The Trainee & Early Career Oncologist Member Lounge is a venue at the ASCO Annual Meeting that features sessions and mentoring opportunities designed to support early career development.
 Specialized features for students and residents include one-on-one mentoring meetings with an oncology trainee and a roundtable session with Oncology Training Program Directors.